 What should the size of this cover image be?

 Right now, Facebook has allowed us to use a cover size of 820 x 312 px, so, navigate to your canva.com account and cut this image to those sizes.
-Then click on the ‘upload new cover image’ in your Facebook page.
-See image below.
+Then click on the ‘upload new cover image’ on your Facebook page.
+See the image below.